Facilities: FCI Milan with a detention center.

 Population (as of Feb.
 1, 2017): 1,404

 Background: FCI Milan opened in 1933.
 Besides the traditional federal prison, it houses a detention center for pre-trial detainees and holdover inmates.
-Notable inmates include alleged leader of the Sinaloa Cartel Vicente Zambada-Niebla (currently awaiting trial for importing cocaine into the U.S. and drug-related murders).
+Notable inmates include the alleged leader of the Sinaloa Cartel Vicente Zambada-Niebla (currently awaiting trial for importing cocaine into the U.S. and drug-related murders).

 Housing: Inmates are housed in dormitories of two-person cubicles.